-While at work, each Housing and Residential Life Facilities Office employee must carry an MTSU and Housing ID card/badge.
-Those not provided with uniforms are required to display ID badges at all times.
-Student staff members are issued Housing Facilities uniforms- an MTSU shirt or T-shirt- and they are expected to wear badges/nametags when they are in the residence halls.
-Full-time/ part-time frontline service staff wear MTSU Housing Facilities uniforms- MTSU shirt or T-shirt.
-Other campus service staff members and most outside contractors wear a combination of standard uniforms and carry ID cards or wear badges.
+While at work, all Housing and Residential Life Facilities Office employees must carry an MTSU and Housing ID card/badge.
+Staff who are not provided with a uniform are required to display an ID badge at all times.
+Student staff members are issued Housing Facilities Uniforms which will be MTSU blue shirts or T-shirts and badge/nametag are expected to be displayed when in the residence halls.
+Our full-time/part-time front line service staff receive and wear MTSU Housing Facilities uniform which consists of MTSU shirt or T-shirt.
+For other campus service staff, and most outside contractors, a combination of standard uniforms and/or ID card/badge is expected.